tophikmohammed1234/Abe-Garage-App-project/README.md

 4. **Set up a MySQL database:**

--**Set up a MySQL database.**
+- Set up a MySQL database.
--**Update the database configuration in db.config.js.**
+- Update the database configuration in db.config.js.
--**Run any necessary migrations or manually create the required tables for customers, employees, vehicles, services, etc.**
+- Run any necessary migrations or manually create the required tables for customers, employees, vehicles, services, etc.

 ## Usage